- General Information

 - Related Resources

 Background and Overview

 In October 2014 Governor Brown signed AB 1826 Chesbro (Chapter 727, Statutes of 2014), requiring businesses to recycle their organic waste on and after April 1, 2016, depending on the amount of waste they generate per week.
 This law also requires that on and after January 1, 2016, local jurisdictions across the state implement an organic waste recycling program to divert organic waste generated by businesses, including multifamily residential dwellings that consist of five or more units (please note, however, that multifamily dwellings are not required to have a food waste diversion program).
-Organic waste (also referred to as organics throughout this resource) means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste.
-This law phases in the mandatory recycling of commercial organics over time, while also offering an exemption process for rural counties.
-In particular, the minimum threshold of organic waste generation by businesses decreases over time, which means an increasingly greater proportion of the commercial sector will be required to comply.
+Organic waste (also referred to as organics throughout this resource), for the purposes of AB 1826, means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste.

 The California Green Business Program is a network of local programs operated by counties and cities throughout California.

-Cool California provides resources for small businesses, including a carbon calculator, sustainability activities, success stories, funding wizard, and an awards program.
+Cool California provides resources for small businesses, schools, and schools districts, including a carbon calculator, sustainability activities, success stories, funding wizard, and an awards program.

 The Institute for Local Self Reliance has released Community Composting Done Right: A Guide to Best Management Practices.
 Resources include a full report, a summary of best management practices, a troubleshooting guide, data sheets, and a series of posters which won’t drain your printer cartridges that are designed to provide simple visuals that assist key operations.
 The resources are designed to support community-scale composters in successfully managing their composting process and site, with a particular focus on sites accepting food scraps.